 AILA's Featured Issues pages provide a one-stop shop on current immigration-related issues that AILA is actively tracking.
 This includes government actions and resources, AILA's policy recommendations, and materials and talking points to engage with Congress and the press.Start Your Research

 AILA Doc.
-No. 19091660 | Dated October 8, 2020
+No. 19091660 | Dated April 2, 2021

 On March 23, 2020 – in response to the COVID-19 pandemic – DHS and EOIR suspended all MPP hearings.
 The implementation of the suspension was chaotic and confusing, leading some people to travel to ports of entry only to be turned away and others to miss the opportunity to get their notices of rescheduled hearings.
-In July 2020, DHS and DOJ announced criteria they plan to use to determine when to restart MPP hearings, leaving those subjected to MPP in Mexico for extended periods of time.

 Cite as AILA Doc.
 No. 19091660.